openthread/ot-docs/site/en/guides/thread-primer/ipv6-addressing.md

       <div>A router dropped off the network.</div>
       <div>Correct.
 When a router drops off a network, the network
-        topology changes, which may result in the device promoting itself to a router and abotaining a new RLOC.</div>
+        topology changes, which may result in the device promoting itself to a router and obtaining a new RLOC.</div>
     </div>
     <div>
       <div>The camera entered sleep mode, which changed the network topology.